CptGummiball/all-the-tweaks/README.md

 - **Config Options**:
     - `PlayerHeadDrops.enabled` (default: false): Enables or disables the feature that allows players to drop their heads when killed.
     - `PlayerHeadDrops.DropChance` (default: 5.0): The chance (in percentage) for a player to drop their head when killed by mobs or other players.

+### Hopper Filter

+- **Description**: This tweak ensures that only items matching the item in an attached Item Frame or Glow Item Frame can pass through the hopper.
+If an item in the hopper does not match, the transfer is canceled.
+Multiple Item Frames can be used to filter items.
+- **Config Options**:
+  - `HopperFilter` (default: false): Enables or disables the Hopper Filter feature.

 ### More Tweaks Coming Soon